Novella, 2017

 “Pleased to meet you, I hope you’ve been taking good care of her,” in a breathy voice, she didn’t so much hope, but rather stated.
 Carlos chuckled and nodded politely, questioning to himself just about how much Mai has told this person about him.
 “Mai, dear, let’s go over to my humble abode (she inflected).
 This witch has tea and sweets ready for you kids.
 There’s so much we should talk about.”

 They boarded the vehicle, got settled into the cream leather, and braced for the ride up hill.
-The stone tile road was well decorated flower beds and hedges, though most of it donned the look of autumn more so than spring.
+The stone tile road was well decorated with flower beds and hedges, though most of it donned the look of autumn more so than spring.
 The pleasant noon light sprinkled through the emptying branches.
 Each house that they had passed looked dramatically different from the last.
 Some were smooth white modern, others were brick and mortar classic.
 They even drove by one done up like a Roman villa, statues and columns included.
 Carlos truly believed this was a completely different corner of the Earth from the riverside town where they were staying.
 The island was shaping up to be a garden.

 “It’s so good to finally meet you, Mai.”